Constantine Andreou: Life in France (1945–2002)

-In 1947, Andreou began using a new personal technique employing welded copper sheets.
+In 1947, Andreou began using a new personal technique employing welded brass sheets.
 This new technique allowed him to create a new way to express his creation in a way completely unrelated to tradition.

 A major impact on Andreou's method of expression and in the development of his personal "language" was his friendship with Le Corbusier.
 They first met in 1947 and worked together on and off until 1953.
 At one time Le Corbusier asked Andreou, "Where did you learn how to work?" to which Andreou responded "I'm Greek, I carry the knowledge within me."
 This friendship instilled in Andreou Le Corbusier's view of architecture as monumental sculpture and, conversely, sculpture subject to the laws of architecture.

 In the same period, Andreou became a member of a select group of philosophers, including Jean-Paul Sartre, who discussed various topics in Saint-Germain-des-Prés.

-Andreou had his first exhibition in Paris in 1951, where he demonstrated the transformation of his style.
+Andreou had an exhibition in Paris in 1951, where he demonstrated the transformation of his style.
 In the group exhibition "Seven Greek Sculptors", Andreou was characterized as "the most famous Greek sculptor in the capital with a rich, varied and successful work".
 By the end of the decade, Andreou was widely known in the French art scene and considered an equal to Mondrian, Picasso and Gastaud.
 In 1982, he was given the lead as chairman of the Paris "Autumn Salon" for sculpture.

-In 1999, the library of the town La Ville-du-Bois, where Andreou resided while in France, was named in honor of Constantine Andreou.
+In 1998, the town of La Ville-du-Bois, where Andreou resided while in France, decided to name its library in honor of Constantine Andreou.